 Court orders EOCO to release Afaglo's passport

-The Accra High Court has ordered the Economic and Organised Crime Office (EOCO) to release the passport of Caleb Kwaku Afaglo, a former Head of Management and Information Systems (MIS) at the Social Security and National Insurance Trust (SSNIT) who, together with four others, are standing trial for the $66 million SSNIT Operational Business Suite (OBS) scandal.
+The Accra High Court has ordered the Economic and Organised Crime Office (EOCO) to release the passport of Caleb Kwaku Afaglo, a former Head of Management and Information Systems (MIS) at SSNIT who, together with four others are standing trial on the $60 million SSNIT Operational Business Suite (OBS) scandal.

-EOCO seized the passport of Afaglo on April 18, 2017 during investigations into the scandal.
+EOCO seized the passport of the Afaglo on April 18, during investigations into the alleged scandal.

-In a ruling last Friday, the court, presided over by Mr Justice Henry Kwofie, held that the accused person had already been granted an unconditional bail by the court and therefore there was no need for EOCO to continue to keep his passport.
+In a ruling Friday, November 2, the court, presided over by Mr Justice Henry Kwofie, held that the accused person had already been granted self - recognisance bail by the court and therefore there was no need for EOCO to continue to keep his passport.

 The ruling by the court followed an application by lawyers of the accused.

-The other four accused persons standing trial in relation to the scandal are — Mr Ernest Thompson, the immediate past Director - General of SSNIT, John Hagan Mensah, a former IT Manager at SSNIT; Juliet Hassana Kramer, the CEO of Perfect Business Systems (PBS); and Peter Hayibor, the lawyer for SSNIT.
+The other four accused persons standing trial in relation to the scandal are - Mr Ernest Thompson, the immediate past Director - General of SSNIT [Scocial Security and National Insurance Trust], John Hagan Mensah, a former IT Manager at SSNIT; Juliet Hassana Kramer, the CEO of Perfect Business Systems (PBS); and Peter Hayibor, the lawyer for SSNIT.

 They have been charged with a total of 29 counts for allegedly causing financial loss of more than $14 million to the state in relation to the alleged scandal.